Ever heard of Pallet wide containers..?? No..?? Well now you have..

 In this article I will cover a regional container type that is used mostly within Europe..

-Internally however, these containers are slightly wider than the dimensions of a standard ISO container..
+Externally and Internally these containers are slightly wider than the dimensions of a standard ISO container..
+External width of a pallet wide container is around 2.462 m whereas a standard ISO container is 2.4 m..
 A standard ISO container’s internal width is 2.348 m whereas the PW has an internal width of 2.438 m..
+But with each palletwide container operator, the dimensions could be different..

 This difference enables a European customer to load 30 Euro-pallets in a 40’ Pallet-Wide-Container in comparison to 25 in a 40’ standard container..